esch3r/PersonalWebsite-/README.md

 ![File Permissions](FilePermissions.png)

-In FileZilla if you right click and select file permissions you can edit the file attributes assigning a specific numerical value  (in octal) which corresponds to the range of file permissions it is in binary.
+In FileZilla, if you right click and select file permissions you can edit the file attributes assigning a specific numerical value  (in octal), which corresponds to the range of file permissions in binary.

-Commonly these are the two most used defaults in a directory:
+Commonly, these are the two most used defaults in a directory:
 * Folders – 755
 * Files – 644